revanshine/decoherence-as-first-principle/letters/02 - gravitational-decoherence-oscillations.md

 ---
 layout: default
-title: Gravitational Decoherence Oscillations Letter
+title: Gravitational Decoherence Oscillations as the Source of Apparent Cosmic Acceleration
 nav_order: 2
 parent: Letters
 ---

-**Gravitational Decoherence Oscillations as the Source of Apparent Cosmic Acceleration**

 **Letter from the Ongoing Work: August 2025**